Many New Year's Eve operations for police and fire departments in the north

 Fire and police crews were called out to hundreds of incidents in the north on New Year's Eve.
 In most cases, they were called out because of burning hedges and garbage cans, disputes under the influence of alcohol, but also because of injuries caused by fireworks.
 Residential fires also had to be fought.
-There were no reports of assaults on emergency services or police officers.
+According to the authorities, the number of assaults on emergency services or police officers was low.
+However, fireworks were occasionally thrown at police officers.

+Schleswig-Holstein's Interior Minister Sabine Sütterlin-Waack (CDU) gave a positive overall assessment of New Year's Eve.
+The police counted around 955 operations across the state in connection with the turn of the year.
+"I would like to expressly thank all the men and women of the police , fire department and rescue services for their prudent, level-headed and rapid deployment on New Year's Eve.
+They ensured that the vast majority of people in Schleswig-Holstein were able to celebrate peacefully and safely," she said.

+Eight police officers were injured during the operations.
+One officer who was kicked by a suspect in Lübeck was no longer fit for duty.
+According to the police, the total number of deployments was at a similar level to the previous year.
+"I am pleased that the professional conduct of the police officers on the ground, the overwhelmingly reasonable behavior of the people of Schleswig-Holstein and the operational concept contributed to a fairly peaceful end to the year," said state police director Michael Wilksen.

-Overall, the Bad Segeberg police department drew a positive conclusion and spoke of a comparatively quiet New Year's Eve.
+The Bad Segeberg police department also spoke of a comparatively quiet New Year's Eve.
 In its area of responsibility, 238 operations were registered in the period from 6 p.m. on Sunday to 6 a.m. on New Year's Day.

-The emergency services in Flensburg and in the Schleswig-Flensburg and Nordfriesland districts also experienced a busy New Year's Eve.
-From 7 p.m. on Sunday until 5 a.m. on New Year's Day, the Kooperative Regionalleitstelle Nord reported over 60 call-outs for the emergency services.
+In Flensburg and in the Schleswig-Flensburg and Nordfriesland districts, there were over 60 call-outs for the emergency services between 7 p.m. on Sunday and 5 a.m. on New Year's Day, according to the Northern Regional Coordination Center.

 Among other things, one person was injured in the eye when lighting a firework battery and another person suffered a facial injury from a New Year's Eve rocket.
 There were also four patient transports from the islands to hospitals on the mainland by DRF Luftrettung.
 Two people were reported in the water in Flensburg harbor at around 4:00 am.
 However, they had already left the water by the time the emergency services arrived.